Royal Wedding means economy boom for Britain

-LONDON --Royal wedding organizers are preparing for a rehearsal of the proceedings to take place in Windsor - but without the bridge and groom.
+LONDON --Royal wedding organizers rehearsed the proceedings set to take place in Windsor - but without the bride and groom.

 Planners will use Thursday's practice session to finalize some of the details of Saturday's gala wedding at St. George's Chapel on the grounds of Windsor Castle.